omerwase/CARLA-Semantic-Segmentation/README.md

 As a starting point I adopted their approach, using a pre-trained VGG with convolutional replacement and up-sampled skip connections.
 The results were impressive but coarse due to loss of finer details during max-pooling.

 2)	[Multi-Scale Context Aggregation by Dilated Convolutions]( https://arxiv.org/abs/1511.07122)
 In order to produce more granular segmentations I redesigned my network with dilated convolutions.
 The last max-pooling layer was replaced with multiple dilated convolutions, increasing the networks receptive field while preserving more details.
 Unlike the authors' design, I kept one skip connection (from the third convolutional stack) to improve precision and recall.
-This skip connection was scaled by a factor of 0.01 to give preferences to outputs from the deeper layers, and avoid larger weight updates to the shallow layers.
+This skip connection was scaled by a factor of 0.01 to give preference to outputs from the deeper layers, and avoid larger weight updates to the shallow layers.

 ## Implementation